midzer/beerbase/content/breweries/flying-dog-brewery/double-dog-double-pale-ale.md

 srm: 0
 upc: 0
 ---
-Back by popular demand, our original \Wild Dog Release\" is back
+Back by popular demand, our original Wild Dog Release" is back